 Mayfair Chambers is situated in the Mayfair W1 conservation area, which is one of London's most prestigious residential locations, and second only to the prime SW1 postcode of Knightsbridge and Belgravia.
-This GBP 30 million property development comprises six luxurious residences of which four have already been sold, with the remaining two expected to be sold by the end of 2015.
+This GBP 30 million property development comprises six luxurious residences of which five have already been sold, with offers having been received for the remaining residence.
 This investment has been partially exited, with investors having received 80 per cent of their invested capital.